iaseth/clipyt/README.md

 ## Database Storage

-The SQLite database is stored in a `.clipster` directory within the user's home directory, ensuring that the application works seamlessly across different platforms.
+The SQLite database is stored in a `.clipyt` directory within the user's home directory, ensuring that the application works seamlessly across different platforms.

 ## Contributing